Manchester City striker Nmecha heads to Wolfsburg on loan | Goal.com

 However, in March 2019 Nmecha opted to switch his allegiance to back to the country of his birth, making his Germany Under-21 debut against England later that month.

-He was also part of the German squad for this summer’s European Under-21 Championships, making three appearances as Stefan Kuntz’s side reached the final before losing to Spain.
+He was part of the Germany squad for this summer’s European Under-21 Championships, making three appearances as Stefan Kuntz’s side reached the final before losing to Spain.